-- 1. Plastic Surgery Year (PSY) I or II: residents may transfer after completion of a PGY I year in a surgical residency with the status of ACGME or RCPSC accreditation (not pre-accreditation).
-Approved surgical residencies include: General Surgery, Vascular Surgery, Neurological Surgery, Orthopaedic Surgery, Otolaryngology, Thoracic and Cardiac Surgery, or Urology or another ACGME or RCPSC accredited Integrated Plastic Surgery residency program. - 2.
-Plastic Surgery Year (PSY) III: residents may transfer into the start of PSY III position only if they have completed at least 2 progressive years in an approved surgical residency as listed in #1 above or another ACGME or RCPSC accredited Integrated Plastic Surgery residency program.
+- 1. Plastic Surgery Year (PSY) I or II: residents may transfer into a Plastic Surgery Integrated PSY I or II position, after completion of a PGY I year in a surgical residency with the status of ACGME or RCPSC accreditation (not pre-accreditation).
+Approved surgical residencies include: General Surgery, Vascular Surgery, Neurological Surgery, Orthopaedic Surgery, Otolaryngology, Thoracic and Cardiac Surgery, Urology or another ACGME or RCPSC accredited Integrated Plastic Surgery residency program. - 2.
+Plastic Surgery Year (PSY) III: residents may transfer into the start of Integrated PSY III position only if they have completed at least 2 progressive years in an approved surgical residency as listed in #1 above or another ACGME or RCPSC accredited Integrated Plastic Surgery residency program.
 Both years of residency training must have been completed in a surgical residency with the status of ACGME or RCPSC accreditation (not pre-accreditation).
-These years do not need to be completed in the same program to be accepted.
+Prior surgical training must be completed within the same ACGME- or RCPSC-accredited surgical residency program.
+These years do not need to be completed in the same institution as the accepting Plastic Surgery Program.